 EquipmentShare Carta Cross

-EquipmentShare partnered with CartaX to offer a unique employee liquidity program.
-The company is the first issuer to transact a Carta Cross on the CartaX platform, outside of Carta, Inc.
+EquipmentShare partnered with CartaX to offer a unique employee liquidity program, and became the first company to launch a Carta Cross on the CartaX platform, outside of Carta, Inc.

 This case study is subject to disclaimers provided below.